Building loving relationships with God and others through the hope that is in Jesus Christ.

-4. When they are ready, we encourage persons to become part of a small group in the church where they can find Christian care and grow in discipleship until they mature into Christ.
+4. When they are ready, we encourage that person to become part of a small group in the church where they can find Christian care and grow in discipleship until they mature in Christ.

-6. We encourage persons to use their gifts and join in the ministry to help build relationships, a ministry given to all baptized Christians.
+6. We encourage that person to use their gifts and join in the ministry to help build relationships, a ministry given to all baptized Christians.